E-commerce tips

 There are 2 reports that you could use to view or calculate your repeat purchase rate:

 • New vs returning customers: Displays the number of first-time and returning customers for a given period of time.
-This report table will display two rows for each time unit when there are both types of customers: one for first-time customers and one for returning customers.

 If you’re wondering what a good repeat purchase rate is, there’s no single correct answer to this question.